 This page explains some recent changes.
 We will continue to update this page with the latest information.

 All three OSCE test centres in the UK reopened on Monday 20 July 2020.
-They have put measures in place to make sure candidates and staff are safe which are kept under constant review.
+We have put measures in place to make sure candidates and staff are safe, which are kept under constant review.

 The computer based test (CBT) is operated by our partner, Pearson Vue.

 Pearson Vue's international test centre availability depends on location and national government restrictions and may be limited due to social distancing precautions.